yuandere/button-component/README.md

 ![screenshot](./src/screenshot.png)

 A button component made in React with multiple display states and color options using SASS.
-It was my first time building with either framework :)
+This was my first React project :)

 ### Features
 - **Main button types**: default, outline, text only